 Senior Creative Producer

-Reporting to the Senior Director for Digital Media Creation and Strategy, the Senior Creative Producer (SCP) collaborates with colleagues within the Office of the Vice Provost for Teaching and Learning, as well as faculty and instructors to develop and manage complex, highly creative digital media projects.
+The Senior Creative Producer (SCP) collaborates with colleagues within the Office of the Vice Provost for Teaching and Learning (VPTL), as well as faculty and instructors to develop and manage complex digital media projects.
 The Senior Creative Producer will guide projects through the entire lifecycle - from concept creation and pre-production to delivery and archiving.

 This is a great opportunity for the right candidate who is passionate about the role of technology - and digital media - in teaching and learning to work with world-class content, collaborators, and colleagues.